consoledotdev/home/content/tools/server-monitoring.md

 #### Graphs

-Good monitoring tools should graph and visualize the monitoring data.
+Modern monitoring tools must graph and visualize the monitoring data.
 Simple graphs may be all that is needed, but the best monitoring tools have sophisticated graphing capabilities such as filtering, different types of graphs, percentile breakdowns, trend analysis, annotations, etc. Graphs should